 This simple dining room table by Walker Edison is a great option for those with limited square footage but still looking to create a stylish setting.
 Measuring 48 x 30 inches, it can comfortably seat four people without taking up too much space.
 The table is designed with a versatile silhouette and is available in a few different colors, so you can choose which hue suits your space.
 Best of all, this pared-down rectangular table comes with four perfectly fit dining chairs so you won't have to worry about finding seating.

 Seating sold separately

 If you're working with a larger space, you can't go wrong with this 96-inch stunner by Kelly Clarkson Home.
 The Jolene is a trestle-style dining table with an hourglass base.
-Made of reclaimed pine and finished with a distressed medium-brown hue, it'll look great in rustic, farmhouse, contemporary, traditional, and transitional spaces alike.
+Made of reclaimed pine and finished with a distressed medium-brown hue, it'll look great in rustic, modern farmhouse, traditional, and transitional spaces alike.

 Easy to style

 Multiple colors and sizes

 When it comes to round options, Hardin is a big fan of tulip tables like the Modway Lippa.
-"It works great for a modern or contemporary setting, and you can pair it with woven wood chairs and vintage art for an updated traditional look," she notes.
+"It works great for a contemporary or modern setting, and you can pair it with woven wood chairs and vintage art for an updated traditional look," she notes.

 With rounded edges and a curved silhouette, this circular dining table has an undeniably modish air.
 It comes in a few different sizes and colors, including white-on-white and options with contrasting pedestal bases.